 You want to ensure that your event is effective and successful, right?
 One proven way to measure this is by using post-event surveys.
 Post-event surveys allow you to evaluate the return on the experience (ROE) so that you can continue to improve your participants’ experiences at future events.

-We’ve compiled some best practices for boosting your survey response rate in addition to optimizing with key questions that will best measure your meeting’s effectiveness.
+The team at Miller Tanner has compiled some best practices for boosting your survey response rate in addition to optimizing with key questions that will best measure your meeting’s effectiveness.
 That way you can stay ahead of the curve in providing an event that meets both your goals and your attendees’ expectations.

 3 Tactics to Boost Survey Response Rate